grakkit/grakkit/README.md

 const { core } = require('@grakkit/client'); /* for clients */
 ```

-...and reload the server.
+...and reload.
 You now have full access to the core library.
+With the above code in place, you can reload the JS environment with `/js core.reload()`.
 For more info about installing and using modules, head on over to the [wiki](https://github.com/grakkit/grakkit/wiki) and read up.

 ---